The new Congenital Heart Disease Standards require that the Network operates within a governance framework that includes:

 - On notification of an incident, the network management team will log this and capture any learning from the incident

-- On a quarterly basis, a summary of incidents and learning will be collated and presented to the Network Board Meeting
+- On a quarterly basis, a summary of incidents and learning will be collated and presented to the Network Clinical Governance Group Meeting

 - Analysis of any themes, common learning will be used to inform changes in practice and approach in the network.
-This will be communicated to all providers following the Network Board meeting.
+This will be communicated to all providers following the Network Clinical Governance Group meeting.

-Full details of our Morbitidy and Adverse Incident Reporting policy can be found here.
+Full details of our Morbidity and Adverse Incident Reporting policy can be found here.